kai-niemi/ledger/README.md

 Add the shell commands you would like to run into a plain text file:

-    echo "help" > cmd.txt
-    echo "version" >> cmd.txt
+    echo "version" > cmd.txt
     echo "transfer-funds" >> cmd.txt
     echo "read-balance" >> cmd.txt

-Start the server in the background by passing the command file as an argument:
+Start the server in the background by passing a command file name as argument with a `@` prefix:

     nohup java -jar target/ledger-<version>.jar @cmd.txt > ledger-stdout.log 2>&1 &

-(or use the `./start-server.sh` file)
+(or use `./start-server.sh @cmd.txt`)

 The server will run all commands in the text file and then wait to be closed.
-Notice that you can't use `quit` in the end since all commands are run in parallel.
+Notice that you can't use `quit` in the end since all commands are run in sequence but executed in parallel.

 ## Enable PostgreSQL